Formulate a Comprehensive and Consistent Brand Portfolio Strategy

 Successfully Implemented Brand Portfolio Strategies

 What We Do

-Identify the fundamentals that have implications for the Brand Portfolio Strategy
+Identify the fundamentals that affect your Brand Portfolio

 While supporting our clients in developing a sustainable brand portfolio strategy, we consider a number of essential aspects that have a direct impact on the success of the portfolio strategy.

 An example list of aspects open for consideration:

 Develop an in-depth understanding of the commonalities/differences of the various target market segments.

 Assess the (future) price sensitivity of target customers, both within the distribution funnel as well as final customer segments.

 Identification of potential synergies and/or threats of brand extensions.